AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 print(lp_masked)
 # tensor([-1.5331]) batch
 ```
-Finally in the same way the entropy is different with or without mask.
+Finally, in the same way, the entropy is different with or without the mask.
 ```python
 entropy = mass_action_grid.entropy()
 print(entropy)